marlago/website/content/pages/homepage.md

 ---

 ### About
 I study sentence comprehension in different languages.
-My goal is to figure out how humans represent and use grammatical knowledge, and how their knowledge changes when they are exposed to new languages.
-I use eye-tracking, neurophysiological and cross-linguistic evidence with the goal of building a cognitive model of the representations and processes that underlie real-time language comprehension in multilingual speakers.
+My goal is to figure out how humans represent and use grammatical knowledge, and how their knowledge changes when they are exposed to a new language.
+I use eye-tracking, neurophysiological and cross-linguistic evidence with the goal of building a cognitive model of the representations and processes that underlie real-time language processing in multilingual speakers.

 ### Background